Avaiga/taipy-doc/docs/knowledge_base/demos/COVID Dashboard.md

-In a world profoundly affected by the COVID-19 pandemic, access to real-time data and insights has become crucial.
-Enter our COVID-19 Dashboard, a multi-page application that demonstrates the synergy between Taipy Core and Taipy GUI.
-In this article, we will take you on a tour of this powerful dashboard, showcasing its ability to visualize COVID-19 data and even predict future trends.
+Access to real-time data and insights has become crucial in a world profoundly affected by the COVID-19 pandemic.
+Enter our COVID-19 Dashboard, a multi-page application that demonstrates the synergy between Taipy.
+In this demo, we will take you on a tour of this powerful dashboard, showcasing its ability to visualize COVID-19 data and even predict future trends.

 # Exploring the COVID-19 Dashboard